ChefData/Air_Quality_Analysis/README.md

 ![Architecture](<OpenAQ.png>)

+## Project Navigation

+The [wiki](https://github.com/ChefData/Air_Quality_Analysis/wiki) supplies walkthrough documents:

+- [Installation instructions](https://github.com/ChefData/Air_Quality_Analysis/wiki/Installation-instructions) will describe how set up and install the project on your local machine.
+- [Contributing](https://github.com/ChefData/Air_Quality_Analysis/wiki/Contributing) will describe how you can contribute to enhance the functionality and features of this application

 ## Features

 - **Parameter Selection:** Choose from a range of air quality parameters such as PM2.5, NO₂, and O₃.